 The chart above shows the distribution of median earnings for Online graduates in 2024 in Miami, FL.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.

-How long does it take to complete an online degree in Miami, FL?
+How long does it take to complete Online general degree in Miami?

 The chart above shows the distribution of the course length of Online in Miami, FL in 2024.
 The length of each course is given in weeks.
 Each bar denotes the number of institutions with program length falling into given interval.